-The 1966 conference, held in Herceg Novi, Yugoslavia, was a milestone in IAMCR's early history.
+The 5th General Assembly and conference in Herceg-Novi, Yugoslavia, in September 1966 was a milestone in IAMCR's early history.
 More than 70 participants from 17 countries of Europe, Asia, and the United States discussed, among other things, the topic of mass media and national development.
-The development theme was introduced by Gerhard Maletzke of Germany, while Lakshman Rao from India was present as UNESCO representative.
-Many Americans, including George Gerbner and Herbert Schiller, as well as Walery Pisarek from Poland, Yassen Zassoursky from the Soviet Union and Kaarle Nordenstreng from Finland, joined the Association at this time.
+The development theme was introduced by Gerhard Maletzke of Germany, while Lakshmana Rao from India was present as Unesco representative.
+For many Americans, including George Gerbner and Herbert Schiller, as well as Walery Pisarek from Poland, Yassen Zassoursky from the Soviet Union and Kaarle Nordenstreng from Finland, this was the first IAMCR conference they attended.

-Additional sections were established in Herceg Novi, for terminology and methodology, for professional training, as well as for marketing and advertising.
+Additional sections were established in Herceg-Novi, for terminology and methodology, for professional training, as well as for marketing and advertising.
 The latter section was led by an American, Leo Bogart, who proposed, in a letter to the General Assembly, a merger with the World Association for Public Opinion Research (WAPOR).
-The Assembly invited Bogart to seek close cooperation-and eventually a merger- between his section and WAPOR.
+The Assembly invited Bogart to seek close cooperation-and eventually a merger-between his section and WAPOR.
 Participants envisioned a similar merger between the history section and the International Council of Historical Sciences.
 These initiatives remained without any follow up.